BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 I leave `Gradient Clipping` as `disabled`, and leave the value as `1`.

-### Batch size and gradient accumulation steos
+### Batch size and gradient accumulation steps

 Next up is `Batch size` and `Gradient accumulation steps`.
 These two settings (multiplied together) define how many images the trainer looks at before updating its understanding of what `fr3nchl4dysd15` means.
 I've seen quite a few tutorials that recommend setting these values higher than the defaults of `1` and `1`.
 If you do, `Batch size` will define how many images are loaded onto your GPU at once for learning, and `Gradient accumulation steps` will define how many of those batches are viewed by the trainer before updating its understanding of the concept it is learning.
 However, every time I tried using different (higher) values in these settings, I found that the output embedding did not generate images that matched the input images as closely as I would like (indeed, the higher the numbers, the more the variance).
-So I now always use the default values of `1` and `1`.
+So I always use the default values of `1` and `1`.

 `Dataset directory` should be set to the path on disk (accessible to A1111) where the input images and tagging text files are stored.
+This can be whatever you like.

 I usually leave `Log directory` at the default value.